Help with Trading Gift Cards

 Answer: You may need to check your junk or spam email folder as the confirmation email may have been filtered and accidently sent there.
 You can recover the email and confirm your new Card Surge Account.

-Answer: If you cannot locate the confirmation email or are still not able to login for any reason, please contact Member Support for assistance gaining access to your new Card Surge Account.
+Answer: If you cannot locate the confirmation email or are still not able to login for any reason, please contact Member Support for assistance gaining access to your Card Surge Account.

-Question: Do you purchase Merchandise Credits?
+Question: Do you Trade Merchandise Credits?

 Answer: If you have concerns about the legitimacy of our company please feel free to research our company using the Better Business Bureau website.
 We currently have an A+ rating.